• Skip to primary navigation

 Every baker needs the right tools.
 These are the ones I use and recommend having on hand for this recipe:

-• Food processor - this is a very important tool as crushing these graham crackers would be virtually impossible without it.
+• Food processor - this is a very important tool as crushing these graham crackers is possible with a rolling pin, but it adds a level of diffculty to the process.
 I've used a Cuisinart for a long time and love it, but I have my eye on this Kitchen Aid next!

 • Pie plate - since the recipe makes a lot of crust, you'll have plenty for a 9" pie plate with some left over.
 These glass plates are not only pretty look at, but work wonderfully.